raycast/extensions/extensions/note-in-google-doc/README.md

 ## Features

-**Post notes:**
+### Post notes

 - Enter your text in the text area.
-- Click "Send" to post the text to the currently selected document.
+- Click **Send** to post the text to the currently selected document.
 - A notification will inform you whether the post was successful.
-- You can select and change the file for your notes by using the "Current File" action in the Action Menu.
+- You can select and change the file for your notes by using the "Change location for this note" action from the Action Menu.

-**Default document:**

-- The extension will use the "My Raycast Notes" document by default.
-- You can change the default document through the "Change Default File" action on the main screen.
-- The selected document will be indicated with "(Current)" next to its name.
+- Using **All Docs** action from action menu you can see list of all the docs that are associated with this extension.

-**Show All Docs:**
+### All Docs

-- Use this action to list all the files that you have created using this extension
+- Use this action to list all the files that you have created using this extension, it also shows timestamp for last update operation for each doc.
-- You can "Open the file in Browser" to view your notes or you can "Copy the URL" and open it manually.
+- You can use **Open in Browser** action to view your associated Google doc
+- You can also select/change default by using **Set as Default** action from action menu
+- You can create new file by using **Create New Doc** action from action menu